-The Kalman filter was implemented in Python.
+The Kalman filter will be implemented in Python and will utilize the Finesse/PyKat simulation package for optical modeling.
 The first couple of weeks was spent learning the prerequisite knowledge of Gaussian laser beams, which included the beam waist, also known as the minimum distance of the beam away from the optical axis, and the beam waist's position on the optical axis.
-The last few weeks of the program were spent finalizing the plots demonstrating the effectiveness of the Kalman filter.
+The last few weeks of the program will be spent implementing Finesse 2.1 and PyKat library packages into the Python code that has already been written for the simple one arm optical cavity.
+After the successful implementation and testing of the software on this simple system, the program will be put to the test with real data from LIGO detectors, so that real time estimates can be made of the state of the interferometer.
+The program will then be tweaked to its final version until the eigenmode matching is favorable.